AshleyPoole/poc-nginx-loadbalancing/chapters/loadbalancer.org/features.md

 ##### Fallback Server (Gone Fishin')

-The Fallback Server feature provides us with the ability to show end-users a marketing approved message that says sites are unavailable; this can be useful when we're doing planned maintenance (Updates or DR tests) as well as when nodes fail health checks.
+The Fallback Server feature provides us with the ability to show end-users a marketing approved message that says sites are unavailable.
+This can be useful when we're doing planned maintenance (Updates or DR tests) as well as when nodes fail health checks.

 ##### API/CLI Commands

 To allow future integrations with deployment pipelines we require a way to interface with the load balancing solution without human intervention, this comes in the form of a REST API or CLI commands that can be scripted.

 Currently, we manually change the status of our nodes via the GUI, however, a PowerShell module was created.
 The plan would be to use this module with the next iteration of the deployment system.
+This is done via loadbalancer.org's linux CLI.

 ##### Weighted nodes